appcanary/blog/source/articles/2016-01-29-state-management-downtime.html.markdown

 ### Outcome

 Every analytics call we made spawned another threadpool, which caused the thread count to grow proportionally with user activity.

-This is what it looked like right up to the momement when the app went down due to too many threads.
-We hit 40,000 before it completely died:
+We hit 40,000 threads before our application crashed.

 ### TL;DR:
-I spawned a new client object on every analytics call, not realizing that the underlying library uses a thread pool that's not shutdown on garbage collection.
-This is how we ended up killing the server by hitting 30,000 threads
+We spawned a new client object on every analytics call, not realizing that the underlying library uses a thread pool that's not shutdown on garbage collection.
+This is how we ended up killing the server by hitting 40,000 threads